Qwertyblob/tp/docs/DeveloperGuide.md

 ##### Data Management

 * All data must be stored locally in a **human-editable text file**.
-* The system must not use a DBMS.
+* The system must not use a DBMS (database management system).

 ##### File Size